Man Wanted in Couple's Brutal Killing in Mass. Arrested in Florida

 The man suspected of killing an elderly couple in their Marshfield, Massachusetts, home is in custody in Florida, ending a dayslong manhunt.

 Christopher Keeley was arrested in Miami Beach, Florida, after allegedly attacking a man with a hammer, a source told NBC10 Boston.
-Inmate information confirms Keeley, 27, was arrested Saturday morning on a fugitive warrant from out of state.
+Inmate information from Miami-Dade County shows Keeley, 27, was booked Saturday morning on a fugitive warrant from out of state.

-Keeley has been wanted in the killings of Carl and Vicki Mattson, a couple in their 70s, who were found stabbed and bludgeoned to death in their home Tuesday night.
-Keeley was acquainted with the couple, the Plymouth County district attorney has said, although he would not specify their relationship.
+Plymouth County District Attorney Timothy Cruz and Marshfield Police Chief Philip Tavares confirmed Keeley's arrest Saturday, saying he'd been located the night before around 8:20 p.m. in Miami Beach.
+It appears Keeley had changed his hair color and appearance prior to his arrest.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

-It wasn't immediately clear if Keeley had an attorney who could speak to his arrest.
-NBC10 Boston is reaching out to police and prosecutors in Miami Beach.
+Prosecutors believe the attack was targeted and not random, although officials would not specify the relationship between Keeley and the Mattsons.

+Neighbors told NBC10 Boston off camera Saturday night that they're relieved an arrest was made, and that Keeley had been friends with the couple's son.
+They say Keeley had been living with the family for several months.
+One neighbor told us they instructed their children to stay away from Keeley because they never had a good feeling about him.

 Marshfield police responded to Gotham Hill Drive after 9 p.m.
-Tuesday for a wellbeing check, where they found the bodies of the married couple with "obvious signs of trauma," District Attorney Timothy Cruz has said.
+Tuesday for a wellbeing check, where they found the bodies of the married couple with "obvious signs of trauma," Cruz has said.
+The couple's dog was also found dead inside the home.

 A lawyer for Keeley's family has said they were cooperating with the investigation.